Working at Turku University of Applied Sciences

 We have an extensive collaboration network.
 Internationality is everyday life for us, and our staff members have opportunities to cooperate with our national as well as international partners.

-- 45.67% of our staff consists of experts and other staff.
+- 46% of our staff consists of experts and other staff

-- over 45% of our staff have worked for TUAS for more than 15 years.
+- over 45% of our staff have worked for Turku UAS for more than 15 years.

-- The majority of our staff finds their work challenging and interesting (Corporate Spirit).
+- According to our annual staff survey, the majority of our staff finds their work challenging and interesting.

 - We support the professional growth of our employees.